indirapla/TP1_metabolomics/README.md

 # TP1_metabolomics
-This repository contains R code used to perform the data analysis descrived in the manuscript:
+This repository contains R code used to perform the data analysis descrived in the paper:
 ## Short-term metabolic changes correlated with testosterone and gonadotropin variation in a healthy human cohort.